Lexz-08/AMS.Profile.2/README.md

 ## Added Features
 Here are the features that don't exist on the original that I added:
-  - Ini.ChangeSectionName(string, string)
+  - `Ini.ChangeSectionName(string, string)`
     - You give the original name and the new name, and the old is replaced by the new.
-  - Ini.ChangeEntryName(string, string, string)
+  - `Ini.ChangeEntryName(string, string, string)`
     - You give the specific section, the original entry name, and the new entry name, and the old is replaced by the new.
+  - `Ini.AddSection(string)`
+    - Adds a new section to the current INI file without having to remove temporary entries for later use

 ## How It Works
 ### Ini.ChangeSectionName(string, string)
-1. Uses the [StreamReader](https://docs.microsoft.com/en-us/dotnet/api/system.io.streamreader?view=net-6.0) class to get the original file contents.
+1. Uses the [`StreamReader`](https://docs.microsoft.com/en-us/dotnet/api/system.io.streamreader?view=net-6.0) class to get the original file contents.
 2. Replaces the section name found in the file string with the new name.
-3. Uses the [File](https://docs.microsoft.com/en-us/dotnet/api/system.io.file?view=net-6.0) class to delete the original file and create a new blank one.
+3. Uses the [`File`](https://docs.microsoft.com/en-us/dotnet/api/system.io.file?view=net-6.0) class to delete the original file and create a new blank one.
-4. Uses the [StreamWriter](https://docs.microsoft.com/en-us/dotnet/api/system.io.streamwriter?view=net-6.0) class to re-write the file with the new section name.
+4. Uses the [`StreamWriter`](https://docs.microsoft.com/en-us/dotnet/api/system.io.streamwriter?view=net-6.0) class to re-write the file with the new section name.

 ### Ini.ChangeEntryName(string, string, string)
 This is an iteration loop by the way.
 1. Gets the value of the entry in the current iteration.
-2. Uses **Ini.RemoveEntry(string, string)** in the original dll to remove the entry in the current iteration.
+2. Uses `Ini.RemoveEntry(string, string)` in the original dll to remove the entry in the current iteration.
 3. Re-creates the entry with its original value in the current iteration, and uses the new name specified if it matches the original name given.

 ## Code Has Been Tested